-"As determined by a court in your state of legal residence, are you or were you in legal guardianship?"
+"Does someone other than your parent or stepparent have legal guardianship of you, as determined by a court in your state of legal residence?"
 Q: I am a dependent child of the court of my county.
 Is this the same as a "ward" of the court?